ronilaukkarinen/chores-telegram-bot/README.md

 * Update balance directly to YNAB budget
 * Get current savings amount from YNAB
 * List chore selection and amounts
+* Remove amounts directly from YNAB budget (if accidental taps or some money is used)

 ### Resources that helped me